• Skip to primary navigation

 Perhaps only a myth, “The Secret

-of Thieves” speculates that the origin of a well-known anti-infective
+” speculates that the origin of a well-known anti-infective

 essential oil blend dates back to the Middle Ages.